-2. Young ice and LFYI: others.
-Among the many forms and stages of growth, the young ice class defined in the GIA classifier correspond to rough (in small-scale roughness) corresponds to rough young ice covered by frost-flowers frost flowers
+- 225 2.
+Young ice and LFYI: others.
+Among the many forms and stages of growth, the young ice class defined in the GIA classifier correspond to rough (in small-scale roughness) young ice covered by frost-flowers (mostly in re-frozen leads), thus having similar backscatter intensities to MYI.
+It has been demonstrated that typical deformation in young ice, i.e. ice rafting, is difficult to distinguish using C-band SAR (Dierking, 2010), and therefore cannot be included in the analysis.
+The experience from co-authors who participated in the N-ICE2015 campaign also shows that young ice in the study area experienced little rafting and were predominantly level with frost flower coverage, while ridging primarily occurred where young ice was in contact with thicker ice.
+Example photographs of young ice from the campaign are shown in Figure 3.
+Level young ice is not part of the 5-class scheme, as the LFYI class does not exclude level ice less than 30cm thick due to similar backscatter intensities (Dierking, 2008, 2010).
+As we are interested in ice deformation occurring on thicker ice, i.e. FYI and MYI, young - 235 3.
+Leads: leads.
+The leads class in the GIA classifier corresponds to ice openings occupied by calm open water, nilas or newly formed ice, thus having the lowest backscatter intensities.
+This class is of direct interest in the second goal of this study, and is labeled 'leads' in the 3-class scheme.

-- 275 (mostly in re-frozen leads), thus having i.e. fragile ice crystals typically 10-30mm in height.
-The presence of frost flowers creates small-scale (mm to cm) surface roughness on the young ice surface, which has been shown to cause C-band backscatter increase of 6-15 dB (Martin et al., 1995; Isleifson et al., 2010, 2018).
-The examination of SAR scenes used in this study shows that these young ice areas can reach similar backscatter intensities to MYI.
-It has been demonstrated that typical deformation in young ice, i.e. ice rafting, is difficult to distinguish using C-band SAR (Dierking, 2010), and therefore cannot be is not included - in the analysis.
-The experience from co-authors who participated in the Observations taken during N-ICE2015 campaign also shows that show that rafting seldom occurred for young ice in the study areaexperienced little rafting and.
-Young ice were predominantly level with frost flower coverage, while ridging primarily occurred where young ice was in contact with thicker close to thick ice.
-Example photographs of young ice from the campaign are shown in Figure 3Fig.
-4. Level young ice is not part of the 5-class scheme, as the LFYI class does not exclude level ice less than 30cm thick due to similar backscatter intensities (Dierking and Dall, 2008; Dierking, 2010).
-As we are interested in ice deformation occurring on thicker ice, i.e. FYI - and MYI, young ice is not labeled as deformed ice in the 3-class scheme, and is instead labeled labeled 'others' along with LFYI.
+ice is not labeled as deformed ice in the 3-class scheme, and is instead labeled 'others' along with LFYI.